ttulka/observations/README.md

 ## Installation

-> _**Disclaimer:**_ ​​As there is no commercial company behind this you need to accept the software as unverified when running for the first time.
+> _**Disclaimer:**_ ​​As there is no commercial company behind you need to accept the software as unverified when running for the first time.
 We're sorry for this inconvenience!

 Follow the installation instructions for your platform: